 i.
 2 Peter 2:15 speaks of Balaam the man who loved the wages of unrighteousness.
 Revelation 2:14 makes the connection between Balaam’s unsuccessful attempt to curse Israel and this subsequent idolatry: Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.

 ii.
 Essentially, after his failure to curse Israel, Balaam said something like this to Balak: “I cannot curse these people.
-But you can get them to curse themselves through luring them to rebel against their God.
+But you can get them to curse themselves by luring them to rebel against their God.
 Send your most provocative girls among them and tell them to tempt the men of Israel to immorality and idolatry.”
 And it worked.

-iv.
+iii.
 Balaam, through his wicked counsel to Balak, got what he wanted – but he also ended up dead among the enemies of God (Numbers 31:7-8).
 He only enjoyed his wages for a short time.

 2. (4-5) God’s judgment on the offenders.